schneidermatic/Elastax/README.md

     **NOTE:** x_setup modifies Linux Kernel parameters and reboots your host system after 30 seconds\
     due to the modifications of the kernel parameters.

-3. Choose one of the elastic-stax use cases (i.e. elastic-stax-010) and take a look at the specific README\
+3. Choose one of the elastic-stax projects (i.e. stack-010) and take a look at the specific README\
    for each project for further information.

         $ cd ~/elastic-stax/stack-010
-        $ docker-compose up
+        $ docker-compose up -d

    **NOTE:** For some recipes it is not sufficent to run the 'docker-compose' command.
 As mentioned\
    above take a look at the README of each recipe.